Opinion | The media’s horse-race narratives are covering up the big issue of voter suppression

 It was the sight of Blacks and other people of color standing in long lines to vote or leaving their homes to mail in ballots that prompted Republican statehouses to start cracking the whip on those uppity voters.

-Anyone concerned about protecting what recently elected Sen. Raphael G. Warnock (D- Ga.) calls “the infrastructure of our democracy” would do well to focus their gaze on history.
+Anyone concerned about protecting what recently elected Sen. Raphael G. Warnock (D-Ga.) calls “the infrastructure of our democracy” would do well to focus their gaze on history.

 The 15th Amendment gave Black men the right to vote, leading to the election of many Black men to public offices in the 1870s in states of the Old Confederacy.
 Citizenship was no longer a distant dream.